Parking for 4th of July 2017

 Arriving by Water?

-The Bridge of Lions will not open for marine traffic from 8:30pm until 10:30pm.
+The Bridge of Lions will not open for marine traffic, starting after the 8:00pm opening, until approximately 11:00pm.
 Vessels will be prohibited in an area north of the Bridge of Lions to a point approximately in line with Castillo de San Marcos National Monument.
-Water based law enforcement will patrol Matanzas Bay and will notify vessels of the prohibited area.
+View the aerial map of the No-Boat Zone.
+Marine law enforcement will patrol Matanzas Bay and notify vessels in violation of the prohibited area.

 Riding a Bicycle?